Will Transport for London’s financial ‘black hole’ lead to Tube closures?

-Khan's comments came a week after TfL’s finance chief, Simon Kilonback, warned that the Tube network might have to be scaled back by 9%, and the bus network by 18% to fill a £1.9bn funding gap.
+Khan's comments came after TfL’s finance chief, Simon Kilonback, warned that the Tube network might have to be scaled back by 9%, and the bus network by 18% to fill a £1.9bn funding gap.

 “For the Tube network, we’re still analysing the impacts, for example of a full closure of a line or part of a line or smaller reductions across the whole network.”